 Phase one developments will involve a spend by the council of approximately £1.5million, with 66% of this being funded by a grant from the Department of Agriculture, Environment and Rural Affairs (DAERA).
 Construction will begin before the end of April 2019 and will include sympathetic improvements to existing forest paths, an upgraded car park with 70 additional spaces (which will effectively double the size of the car park), an accessible woodland play area for children of all abilities, a new picnic area and new seating around the lake.
 The wider concept is still in development and we’ll make sure that the public are consulted at all relevant stages.

 Construction on phase one is hoped to be completed by winter 2019 and every effort will be taken to ensure that disruption to visitors and residents is minimised.
-The current car park will be restricted until 6 July however, additional parking will be available at:
+The current car park will be restricted until the end of August 2019 however, additional parking will be available at:

 Beechlawn School (Saturdays and Sundays only);